multiprocessio/datastation/ARCHITECTURE.md

 ### ./desktop/panel

-NOTE: This code is being migrated to Go.
-All panel types except for a few database vendors have been ported to Go.
-A number of Node panel handlers have been deleted since they are no longer used.

-This is where eval handlers for each panel type (program, database, etc.) are defined.

-All database-specific handlers are defined in ./desktop/panel/databases/*.ts since there are so many of them.

-Evaluation happens by spawning a Node.js subprocess where all the eval handlers are actually run. ./desktop/runner.ts is the entrypoint for this on desktop. ./server/runner.ts is the equivalent on the server.
+Evaluation happens by spawning a runner (see ./runner below) subprocess where all the eval handlers are actually run.
 This allows easy resource cleanup and easy "kill" panel eval support.

 ## ./runner

-This is where the Go port of the original Node.js panel eval code is.
+./runner/eval.go is the main eval entrypoint but the command line entrypoint is at ./runner/cmd/main.go.

 ## ./server